 “The head spa is a professional technology that is aimed at scalp care, elevating a standard salon treatment above treating the hair fiber alone,” explains Burg.
 “There are multiple types of head spas and correspondingly different types of treatments, all aimed at ensuring the scalp is cleansed and then treated to improve scalp and hair health.”

-While treatment can vary depending on the individual and the salon, it typically consists of a gentle steam coupled with a massage and exfoliation to promote rejuvenation and loosen up dead skin buildup.
+While treatment can vary depending on the individual and the salon, it typically consists of gentle steam coupled with a massage and exfoliation to promote rejuvenation and loosen up dead skin buildup.
 Following the initial steps, a suction-based deep cleanse helps amp up the detox and deep cleansing efforts.
 In some treatments, a “micro-mist of activator to treat the scalp with [a] botanical blend” is also applied, notes Burg.

-Benefits of a Sparkling Head Spa Treatment
+Benefits of a Japanese Scalp Treatment

-“Some people produce a sticky sebum — the natural wax that is produced by a small gland at the base of each hair shaft [which] gives our hair its natural lubrication and shine — this can be quite thick and sticky, blocking pores,” says Burg.
+“Some people produce sticky sebum — the natural wax that is produced by a small gland at the base of each hair shaft [which] gives our hair its natural lubrication and shine — this can be quite thick and sticky, blocking pores,” says Burg.
 In addition to sticky sebum, an individual might experience a flaky scalp, too.

 But the star of the head spa show is exfoliation, as it can help remove an excess buildup of dead skin cells on the scalp, which “can get stuck around the base of the hair shaft, clogging follicular pores, promot[ing] irritation, and harbor[ing] the microorganisms that produce byproducts that promote conditions such as dandruff,” notes Burg.
 “Gentle exfoliation with a head spa treatment can help remove the buildup of the dead skin cells, sebum and residue such as dry shampoo, improving the overall scalp environment.”